-The group’s research specialise in running clinical intervention trials, in normal free living healthy human subjects as well as those with hyperlipidaemia, diabetes, obesity and athletes to investigate mechanisms by which diet manipulations modulate health determinants including blood lipid levels, glycaemic control, oxidative stress, platelet aggregation and inflammation mediators including cytokines.
+The research program specialise in running clinical intervention trials, in normal free living healthy human subjects as well as those with hyperlipidaemia, diabetes, obesity and athletes to investigate mechanisms by which diet manipulations modulate health determinants including blood lipid levels, glycaemic control, oxidative stress, platelet aggregation and inflammation mediators including cytokines.

 The research activities span from conducting clinical and behavioural trials, through community and population-based research to basic metabolism and physiology.

 In 2019, the team published 19 full-length manuscripts.

 The Nutrition Research Clinic, together with the Nutraceuticals Research Group, is the Newcastle component of the Clinical Nutrition Research Centre, a multidisciplinary research collaboration with the University of South Australia and Swinburne University of Technology.

 It conducts human intervention trials (to ICH-GCP standards) to evaluate cardiovascular, anti-inflammatory, metabolic and cognitive benefits of bioactive nutrients in partnership with food and supplement industries.

 The group are currently examining the potential for vasoactive nutrients such as omega-3 fatty acids and resveratrol to improve circulatory function in the brain of individuals who are at heightened risk of microvascular disease (e.g. hypertensives, diabetics), with the aim of restoring/maintaining optimal brain function and counteracting cognitive decline and mood disorders.